Check Column for Empty or Null in MySQL

 Using IS NULL and IS NOT NULL

-This query selects all rows from the your_table table where the your_column column contains a null value.
+This query selects all rows where the your_column column is not null.

 Using COALESCE